InderParmar/aeroguard-customs/ProjectPlan.md

 ### Executive Summary

 AeroGuard Customs addresses a growing demand for enhanced efficiency, security, and accuracy in customs inspections and duty estimations at international airports and border crossings.
-Leveraging embedded AI technology integrated into a portable hardware system, AeroGuard Customs identifies and categorizes items in passenger luggage, significantly streamlining inspection processes, reducing operational costs, and mitigating risks associated with human error and revenue loss.
+Leveraging embedded AI technology integrated into a portable hardware system, AeroGuard Customs identifies and categorizes hazardous items (guns and knives) in passenger luggage, significantly streamlining inspection processes, reducing operational costs, and mitigating risks associated with human error and revenue loss.

 ### Problem Statement